eth-sri/zkay/README.md

 (base) root@ff2ddb8da49c:/contract_host$ python /bpl-implementation/src/main.py test.bpl
 ```

-The output is placed in the current working directory.
+The output is placed in the current working directory and consists of the transformed BPL contract,
+the contracts for proof verification, and the proof circuits in ZoKrates' domain-specific language.
+Note that the compilation may take a couple of minutes.

-## Transform Scenario
+## Transform Transactions

 To specify a specific scenario (i.e., a sequence of transactions), see the
 example scenario in `./examples/exam/scenario.py`.
 To transform this scenario,